Skip to main content

 Photo credit: Alan Nudi

-On your way back to the Northway, you can stop at Lox of Bagels & Moor on Main Street for a tasty coffee and a fresh bagel.
+Before heading back to the Northway, stop at Lox of Bagels & Moor on Main Street.
+It's a cozy place to grab a coffee and a fresh bagel.

 Exits 19 and 20: Crandall Park & Food